Pullusb/GP_onion_peel/README.md

 ## TODO:

 - entering edit mode should hide collection (else all objects are visible at once)
+- place peels slightly behind from camera (and from viewport ?)
 - refresh choices:
     - Add choice to refresh all object or only current
     - Choose if other objects Onion are to be masked
 - Apply matrix from evaluated object keys
-- Custom placement peel feature
+- Custom placement peel feature (outapeg)

+Bonus:
 - Filter by key type (EZ...
 I think)
-- Create direct frame offset mode and enable option
+- Create direct frame offset mode and show option in view

 -->

 ## Changelog:

+0.3.3

+- Better property organisation (Tx to Christophe Seux)

 0.3.1